 is my plan to give you some useful information on this page about grants which will help you with this exciting and cool adventure.

 Would you like a house made with money?
 Receiving home mortgage grants is just the thing to get you started.

-The State of Nevada does offer a Nevada first time home buyer grant program for some its residents.
+The State of Nevada does not offer a Nevada first time home buyer grant program for some its residents.
 But it has a program that can before a grant.

 This cool program helps some residents with the down payment and closing costs.
-It is called the "Home is Possible Down Payment Grant Program."
-It's assistance is up to 4% of the loan's value toward your down payment and closing costs.
+It is called the "Home is Possible Program."
+It's assistance is up to 5% of the loan's value toward your down payment and closing costs.